OUR TEAM

 CORE STAFF

-Sean is passionate about respectfully supporting the DTES and currently sits as the Co-Chair of the Executive Committee for Exchange Inner City.
-Sean is a firm believer in working from a trauma-informed lens and is deeply committed to the important work of actualizing truth and reconciliation.
-Sean completed his BA in Psychology at the University of Victoria and a post-bachelor diploma in Psycho-Social Rehabilitation at Douglas College. |
+Sean is passionate about respectfully supporting the DTES and was the Chair of the Board for Exchange Inner City until early 2024 and is part for the facilitation team for the CCRN.
+Sean is a firm believer in working from a trauma-informed lens and is deeply committed to the important work of actualizing truth and reconciliation. |

 Originally from England, but raised in New Zealand, Flora now happily identifies Vancouver as home.
 Flora has spent much of her time engaging with local market communities across Metro Vancouver, and it was this interest along with the focus in community-led programming that drew her to Binners’ Project.